primev/bidder_node_docker/README.md

 - Build the Docker image based on Ubuntu 20.04
 - Install necessary dependencies (curl, jq, etc.)
 - Download and install the latest mev-commit binary from the official repository
-- Start the mev-commit-bidder service on port 13523

 ## Port Configuration
 The mev-commit-bidder service exposes the following port:

-13523: The port used for external communication with the MEV-Commit network.
-Make sure this port is open and accessible if running on a remote server.

 ## Customization
 Environment Variables